Skip to content

 Time and attendance tracking

-PEOs deploy web portals, mobile and GPS apps, and biometric time clocks to replace lost timesheets, buddy punching, and manual entry errors.
-Time data feeds directly into payroll, removing manual transfers and reducing wage computation errors.
+PEOs deploy web portals, mobile and GPS apps, and biometric time clocks that feed directly into payroll, removing manual transfers and wage computation errors.
+Job-costing is mapped to job, site, department, or pay rule inside the construction company's HRIS, which controls labor costs and cuts unapproved overtime.

-The PEO manages unemployment insurance claims under its own state accounts and EIN, shielding the construction company from direct charges and keeping submissions accurate and timely.
-PEOs also challenge unfair rate increases by comparing authorized claims against workers' claims, and act as the company's representative in state appeals and disputes.
+Unemployment claims are managed under the PEO's own state accounts and EIN, which shields the construction company from direct charges and keeps submissions accurate and timely.
+PEOs also compare authorized claims against workers' claims to challenge unfair rate increases and act as the company's representative in state appeals and disputes.

 Wage garnishment